glutengo/rendering-strategies/backend/res/posts/react/react.md

 ```

 To achieve this, we create a simple cache which creates a global object called `NEXT_HTTP_CACHE`.
-When a component is rendered which needs to read or write from the data, it uses the `withCache` function and passes in the concerned props.
+When a component is rendered which needs to read or write from the data, it uses the `withCache` function and passes the concerned props.
-For example when the PostList is rendered, it already knows its initialProps because they were pre-fetched on the server.
+For example when the PostList is rendered, it already knows its initial props, because they were pre-fetched on the server.
 At this point, we store this initial data in our cache object.
 In the `getInitialProps` function, we do not perform `fetch` calls anymore.
-Instead, we pass the requested URL and the cache key (`propertyName`) to the `useCache` function.
+Instead we pass the requested URL and the cache key (`propertyName`) to the `useCache` function.
 This checks if the requested key exists in the cache and responds with its data our performs the actual fetch call otherwise.

 With the http cache added, there are no more duplicated requests, neither for the initial page load, nor for any further navigation.